 Sancho, from Switzerland, has done several thousand skydives and when not skydiving he enjoys many other adventure sports including base jumping and speed flying.
-He enjoys the summer season in his home of Switzerland, then in the off season he joins us for our summer season period.
+He joins us for our summer season period.

 Originally from Greymouth, Sarah has spend the last six years working in Franz in the summer and at Ohau in the winter where she managed a café and went snowboarding as much as possible.